-We’re talking to our rider of the month: Alec Briggs – the recent winner of Thundercrit and a master in cycling.
-Find out about Alec’s race rituals, motivation, favourite summer riding places and more!
+We’re talking to our rider of the month: Alec Briggs – the recent winner of Nocturne, Thundercrit and a master in cycling.
+Alec’s discusses race rituals, motivation, favourite summer riding places and more.

 H: Congratulations on your recent fixed Crit win at this year’s Rapha Nocturne.
 You also competed in the elite men’s criterium.
 How was juggling both events?

 AB: Haha thanks, I dunno, just chill out, have a laugh and take it one at a time.
 Honestly, it was a bit manic, I put my number on for the second race literally on the line, had to do a quick costume change and all that.
 One way to get warmed up I guess, unfortunately it did mean starting at the back of the elite race which resulted in a bit of a tumble literally 10 meters into the line

 H: How did you get into competitive cycling and what motivates you?